admob-plus/admob-plus/website/docs/troubleshooting.md

 ### How to handle "Add or update app-ads.txt" in AdMob console?

 It does not relate to the plugin, see ["Set up an app-ads.txt file for your app"](https://support.google.com/admob/answer/9363762?hl=en).

+### Why my app is removed from Google Play?

+It is likely you have violated some of the policies, one is common that you are not using [Test Ads](./cordova/test-ads) during development, see [AdMob & AdSense program policies - Invalid traffic](https://support.google.com/admob/answer/3342054?hl=en).

+Another reason could be displaying ads in a way that is not appropriated, see [Disallowed interstitial implementations](https://support.google.com/admob/answer/6201362?hl=en).